vegaprotocol/documentation/docs/node-operators/network_restarts.md

 }
 ```

-You should the verify that your validator information set in the [genesis file](https://github.com/vegaprotocol/networks/blob/master/mainnet1/genesis.json) matches the one from the output of the command, mainly your tendermint public key (`plmxJSjg5IC7r8yLWBQUFFTosvXC+rTpbXgf0kCoqoY=` here), vega public key (`ec066610abbd1736b69cadcb059b9efdfdd9e3e33560fc46b2b8b62764edf33f` here) and ethereum address (`0xDdF662BBb29EB7a42340E426A75dd13337E482fc` here).
+You should the verify that your validator information set in the [genesis file](https://github.com/vegaprotocol/networks/blob/master/mainnet1/genesis.json) matches the one from the output of the command.
+In particular, your Tendermint public key (`plmxJSjg5IC7r8yLWBQUFFTosvXC+rTpbXgf0kCoqoY=` here), Vega public key (`ec066610abbd1736b69cadcb059b9efdfdd9e3e33560fc46b2b8b62764edf33f` here) and Ethereum address (`0xDdF662BBb29EB7a42340E426A75dd13337E482fc` here) need to match.

-Should there be a difference between the keys in the genesis file and those in the output of the command, this should be raised on discord.
+Should there be a difference between the keys in the genesis file and those in the output of the command, this should be raised on Discord.

-### Step 0: Edit configuration
+## Step 0: Edit configuration
 You can prepare your configuration but you may not want to update your mainnet node with the configuration before it's stopped.

-#### Add the tendermint public key to your nodewallet
+### Add the Tendermint public key to your node wallet

-The nodewallet now requires to know the tendermint public key.
-You can save this key by running the following vega command:
+The node wallet now requires your Tendermint public key.
+You can save this key by running the following Vega command:
 ```
-vega nodewallet --home=/path/to/vega/home import --chain=tendermint --tendermint-pukey=YOUR_TENDERMINT_PUBEY
+vega nodewallet --home="/path/to/vega/home" import --chain=tendermint --tendermint-pubkey="YOUR_TENDERMINT_PUBKEY"
 ```

-#### Update the vega configuration
+### Update the Vega configuration

-New fields have been added to the vega configuration.
+New fields have been added to the Vega configuration.
 We recommend you generate a new default config and ensure that no sections are missing from the configuration if the default is not as required for your specific configuration.

-The configuration must specify if a node is running as a validator or not, in the case of running a vega validator node (taking part of Tendermint consensus) add the following line to the vega configuration:
+The configuration must specify if a node is running as a validator or not.
+If you are running a Vega validator node (taking part in Tendermint consensus) add the following line to the Vega configuration:
 ```
 NodeMode = "validator"
 ```

 #### Update the data-node configuration

-As for the vega configuration, new fields have been added in the data-node configuration, we recommend you generate a default one to compare with what you used today.
+For the Vega configuration, new fields have been added in the data-node configuration.
+We recommend you generate a default one to compare with what you used.

-The vega node connected to the data-node should add the following line to its config:
+The Vega node connected to the data-node should add the following line to its config:
 ```
 NodeMode = "full"
 ```

 The data-node configuration supports SSL for the HTTP connection.
-It is highly recommended that SSL is setup on the data-node as this enables GraphQL subscriptions which are used by frontend dApps.
+It is highly recommended that SSL is setup on the data-node as this enables GraphQL subscriptions, which are used by frontend dApps.

-This can be setup in the following section of the data-node:
+This can be set up in the following section of the data-node:
 ```
 [Gateway]
   Level = "Info"